 I didn’t experience any really dramatic results, but I was eating pretty healthy before I started this 21 Day Detox.
 I buy organic a lot and don’t buy that much in the form of processed foods.
 Chocolate was my big binge no-no, and I eat mostly organic, dark chocolate.
 I find I want to continue eating clean and sugar-free even though I’m done with the 21 Day Detox challenge.
 I have made a few really healthy changes and I’m going to stick with them.
 Although, avoiding chocolate is not one of them!

 Ready to Start the 21 Day Detox?

 Before you begin the detox plan, make sure you’re really ready.
 For some people, this 21 Day Detox is a huge commitment.
 You’ll want to make sure you have the right foods on hand and if you’re a big coffee drinker, you may want to wean yourself off the caffeine before you begin.
 The 21 Day Detox doesn’t just end once you reach day 21 — there is a period of reintroducing foods slowly to see how your body reacts.
-If you are ready to give it a try, head on over to Peaceful Planet to get Erica’s 21 Day Detox guidebook plus all the supplements you’ll need to complete the plan.
+If you are ready to give it a try, head on over to Nourishing World to get Erica’s 21 Day Detox guidebook plus all the supplements you’ll need to complete the plan.

 By Kerrie Bross